This post may contain affiliate links. Please read our disclosure policy.

 Variations and Substitutions

-- Canned Green Beans: If you want to sub using canned beans, skip the sautéing step.
+- Canned Green Beans: If you want to substitute canned beans, skip the sautéing step.
 I still recommend cooking them for 2 – 3 hours (momma always simmered canned green beans for 3 hours).

 - Other Meats: Ham hocks, smoked turkey wings, or country ham are great options for that classic Southern smoky flavor.
 Each adds its own rich depth and pairs perfectly with the slow-cooked green beans.

-- Seasoned Salt: If you love the flavor of seasoned salt, try swapping it for the regular salt to add an extra layer of seasoning.
+- Seasoned Salt: If you love the flavor of seasoned salt, try swapping it in place of the regular salt to add an extra layer of seasoning.

 - Onions: Diced onions bring a touch of sweetness and extra flavor.
 Add them just before sautéing the green beans in bacon grease and let them cook until they’re soft and translucent.